 Any contractor, program official, contracting officer, or DPAS officer may request special priorities assistance (SPA).
 SPA requests are documented using Form BIS-999 and are submitted to a DPAS Officer.
-DPAS officers attempt to resolve the problem and forward unresolved SPA requests to FEMA's Lead DPAS Officer.
-If a SPA request cannot be resolved within FEMA, it may be forwarded to DOC for action.
+DPAS officers attempt to resolve the problem and forward unresolved SPA requests to the DHS FPAS Coordinator.
+If a SPA request cannot be resolved within DHS, it may be forwarded to DOC for action.

 12. What are the functions of a DPAS Officer?

 A DPAS Officer is responsible for implementation, administration, interpretation, and training of DPAS within his/her component organization.
 DPAS Officer functions are generally performed as collateral duties.
-The head of a FEMA component appoints a FEMA DPAS Officer to address DPAS issues within that component.
+The head of a DHS component appoints a DPAS Officer to address DPAS issues within that component.
 DPAS Officers:

 - Attempt to resolve SPA issues, in coordination with the cognizant contracting officers

-- Assist FEMA program officials, representatives of State, local, and tribal governments, and representatives of critical infrastructure operations in developing and submitting requests for DPAS authority and SPA
+- Assist component officials, representatives of State, local, and tribal governments, and representatives of critical infrastructure operations in developing and submitting requests for DPAS authority and SPA

-- Provide information and training for FEMA, other government, and private sector personnel involved in use of rated orders for FEMA programs
+- Provide information and training for component, other government personnel, and private sector personnel involved in use of rated orders for DHS programs

-- Forward unresolved SPA requests to FEMA's Lead DPAS Officer.
+- Forward unresolved SPA requests to the DHS FPAS Coordinator.

 DPAS Guidance and Training